pkenjora/celestial-simulator/README.md

 - [ ] Add a rogue asteroid or comet into the system and see what happens.
 - [ ] Configure a stable binary star system with stable planetary orbits.
 - [ ] Replicate the solar system with all the moons.
-- [ ] Crate a massive black hole in the center of the galazy.
+- [ ] Crate a massive black hole in the center of the solar system.

-With coding, modify the [simulate,py](simulate.py) file.
+With coding, modify the [simulate.py](simulate.py) file.
 - [ ] Add multi processor support for a faster smoother simulation.
 - [ ] Add ability to zoom in and out.
 - [ ] Add collision detection to objects.